Ricci pinched compact submanifolds in spheres: Proof of Theorem

 \emph{Proof of Theorem \ref{thm3}:} We assume that $M^n$ is not homeomorphic to $\Sf^n$.
-Then Proposition \ref{sb} yields that $M^n$ is diffeomorphic to the total space of a sphere bundle $\Sf^k\hookrightarrow\mathsf{E}\xrightarrow{p} L^{k+1}$, $k=(n-1)/2$, with a compact connected manifold as base.
+Then Proposition \ref{sb} yields that $M^n$ is diffeomorphic to the total space of a sphere bundle $\Sf^k\hookrightarrow\mathsf{E}\xrightarrow{p} L$, $k=(n-1)/2$, with a compact connected manifold as base.

-We first argue that $L^{k+1}$ is simply connected.
-Since the fiber bundle projections are fibrations (see \cite[Corollary 14, p.
-96]{Sp}) then $p\colon\mathsf{E}\rightarrow L^{k+1}$ is a fibration.
-From the homotopy sequence of fibrations (see \cite[Theorem 10, p.
-377]{Sp}) we obtain the exact sequence
+We first argue that $L$ is simply connected.
+Since the fiber bundle projections are fibrations (see Corollary 14 in \cite[p.\ 96]{Sp}) then $p\colon\mathsf{E}\rightarrow L$ is a fibration.
+From the homotopy sequence of fibrations, we obtain the exact sequence